What is a CareShield Life Supplement?

-What does it do, and how does it benefit me?
+What does it cover, and how does it benefit me?

 CareShield Life provides a payout upon severe disability to help with the cost of long term care.

-Severe disability is defined as needing assistance in at least three of these six activities of daily living:
+Severe disability is defined as needing assistance in at least three of these six activities of daily living (ADLs):